SimplifyMyCloud/atmos-tf-testdrive/scripts/readme.md

 To modify the startup script:
 1. Edit `scripts/vm-startup.sh` (for reference)
 2. Update the `startup_script` variable in `stacks/dev/us-west1.yaml`
-3. Redeploy the VM: `atmos terraform apply vm -s dev-us-west1`
+3. Redeploy the VM: `atmos terraform apply vm -s dev`

 **Note:** The script in `stacks/dev/us-west1.yaml` is the authoritative version that gets deployed.
 The file in `scripts/` is for reference and testing.